huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 # DESIGNING YOUR WEBSITE

-## How to Configure the Menu / Navigation Bar
+## How to configure the menu / navigation bar

 ### Add pages to the main header